-- Place the cherry on the mouth of an empty bottle (the spot where the stem used to be facing up).
+- Place the cherry on the mouth of an empty bottle.
+The spot where the stem used to be faces up.

-- Hold on the cherry gently, but firmly with one hand as with the other, you place the chopstick into the stem hole.
+- Wrap cherry gently, but firmly with one hand as with the other, you place the chopstick into the stem end.

 What to do with pitted cherries

-Here are some awesome recipes that use pitted cherries as an ingredient:
+Here are some drink recipes that use cherries: